Lightning-Universe/lightning-flash/docs/source/reference/image_classification_multi_label.rst

     :language: python
     :lines: 14-

-To learn how to the available backbones / heads for this task, see :ref:`backbones_heads`.
+To learn how to view the available backbones / heads for this task, see :ref:`backbones_heads`.

 ------